 Location: Quebec schools and libraries*

-As an early partner of this non-profit organization, Ubisoft is proud to support the rollout of the Code Québec initiative which will initiate nearly 600 teachers and 15,000 kids to programming basics by the end of 2022.
+As an early partner of this non-profit organization, Ubisoft is proud to support the rollout of the Code Québec initiative which introduced programming to nearly 600 teachers and 15,000 kids by end of 2022.

-*Visit the Kids Code Jeunesse website for the full list of participating libraries and to find out more about Code Clubs.
+*Visit the Digital Moment website for the full list of participating libraries and to find out more about Code Clubs.

 Free digital kits to introduce students to programming